Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **allowPortrait** - A boolean specifying whether portrait dimension is allowed or not.
 Default value is `true`.
 If this option is `false`, the image cannot be portrait oriented.
 * **detectCorrupted** - A boolean specifying whether image contents are validated or not.
 Default value is `false`.
 If this option is `true`, the image contents are validated to ensure that the image is not corrupted.
 This validation is done with PHP's [imagecreatefromstring](http://php.net/manual/en/function.imagecreatefromstring.php) function, which requires the [PHP GD extension](http://php.net/manual/en/book.image.php) to be enabled. **Note:** as this property has been introduced in Symfony 3.1, it is not used in the generator yet.
 It is going to be activated for the 2.0 target in future (see [#799](https://github.com/Guite/MostGenerator/issues/799)).

-All image settings are only applicable for the 1.4 target core version.

 In [edit pages](#edit-action) the generator will use upload input elements.
 If a field is mandatory the upload will be required when creating a new entity, but not when editing an existing one.
 If a field is optional (not mandatory) then it will be possible to delete existing uploads on editing.

 For the output in [view](#view-action) and [display](#display-action) pages a download link is shown together with the file size.
 If the file is an image then a small version of it is shown instead of a text link (on edit pages too by the way).

 If an application has any upload fields the generator creates an additional helper class containing methods for image processing.
 The generated application uses it to determine arguments for creating thumbnail preview images on demand with the help of the [Imagine library](http://imagine.readthedocs.io/en/latest/).
-Applications targeting Zikula 1.3.x  which includes Imagine as a system plug-in use a generated view modifier which works together with the mentioned helper class and understands many parameters to use arbitrary images in the templates.
-In Zikula 1.4.x the view modifier is not required anymore because the [LiipImagineBundle](http://symfony.com/doc/current/bundles/LiipImagineBundle/index.html) is used instead which already provides a Twig extension.
+Generated applications use the [LiipImagineBundle](http://symfony.com/doc/current/bundles/LiipImagineBundle/index.html) which also provides a Twig extension for generating and embedding thumbnails.

 For upload fields with images there are additional settings generated at the configuration page.
 These allow enabling automatic shrinking of too large images down to configurable maximum dimensions.